UK lawmakers against no-deal Brexit to bring forward legislation

-LONDON (Reuters) - British lawmakers opposed to no-deal Brexit will attempt to pass a law this week to stop Prime Minister Boris Johnson allowing Britain to crash out of the European Union on Oct.
-31, the opposition Labour Party’s Brexit spokesman Keir Starmer said.
+LONDON (Reuters) - British lawmakers opposed to a no-deal Brexit will attempt to pass a law this week to stop Prime Minister Boris Johnson from letting Britain crash out of the European Union on Oct.
+31, the opposition Labour Party’s Brexit spokesman said.

-Senior minister Michael Gove, however, refused to guarantee the government would abide by any such legislation.
+Senior minister Michael Gove refused, however, to guarantee the government would abide by any such legislation.

 Johnson has pledged to deliver Brexit with or without a deal, but opposition lawmakers - and several from his own Conservatives - want to push through legislation to rule out no-deal before parliament is suspended in just over a week’s time.

-Starmer said the plan, which will be published on Tuesday, had one “very simple” aim: to stop Johnson taking Britain out of the European Union without a deal.
+Labour Brexit spokesman Keir Starmer said the plan, which will be published on Tuesday, had one “very simple” aim - to stop Johnson taking Britain out of the EU without a deal.

 “Obviously, if we are at the 31st of October, that will require an extension,” Starmer told the BBC’s Andrew Marr on Sunday.